penseleit/Matrix-ACE-Markdown-MKDocs-HTML-Help/README.md

         #mkdocs version 0.17.1

 1. Download the Matrix ACE Help source files to a folder on your computer, e.g: `C:\src\Matrix ACE Help`
-2. At the command prompt, naviagte the the folder where you downloaded the Matrix ACE source files
+2. At the command prompt, navigate the the folder where you downloaded the Matrix ACE source files

         $cd c:\src\Matrix ACE Help

-1. At the command prompt, type the `serve` command to start the MKDocs in-built webserver:
+1. At the command prompt, type the `mkdocs serve` command to start the MKDocs in-built webserver:

         $mkdocs serve